What Are The Best Credit Card Rewards Programs?

 Visa Black Card Cash Back Exclusive rewards plus 1% cash back, $495 annual fee

-Discover More offers a $50 cash back bonus once you sign up and meet some basic spending requirements.
+Discover More offers a $100 cash back bonus once you sign up and meet some basic spending requirements.
 The cash back rewards reach 5% for typical spending categories like gas, restaurants and travel.
-Discover also has other cash back cards, like the Discover Open Road card, which rewards you with a hefty 5% in cash back for gas and other purchases, and the Motiva card, which I don’t find as attractive since you only earn up to 1% cash back at best (once you spend over $3,000).
+Discover also has other cash back cards, like the Discover Open Road card, which is a popular specialty gas card that rewards you up to 20% for shopping at special retailers through Discover.com, and the Motiva card, which I don’t find as attractive since you only earn up to 1% cash back at best (once you spend over $3,000).
 Motiva does have what’s called a “pay on time” bonus though.
-For more thoughts on Discover, check out this post on Discover credit card rewards and the Discover More card.
+For more thoughts on Discover, check out this post on Discover credit card rewards and the Discover More credit card.

 A few more cards are outlined in this post on the cash back cards.
 For many of these programs, you can get the cash rewards via check or statement credit, or you can opt to deposit the amount to your checking or savings account.
 You may also want to ask a few questions: